NEW: State media reports 277 detainees in Homs have been released

 U.S. Sen. John McCain blasted President Barack Obama for not doing more to back the Syrian opposition, calling his administration’s actions thus far “shameful.”

-McCain, the ranking member of the U.S. Senate Armed Services Committee who has been a persistent advocate for more action in Syria, claims that a lack of international action to date has contributed to the "rise of extremists, rise of al Qaeda, (and a) greater threat of chemical weapons."
+McCain, the ranking member of the U.S. Senate Armed Services Committee, said a lack of international action to date has contributed to the “rise of extremists, rise of al Qaeda, (and a) greater threat of chemical weapons.”

-"We've sat still and watched this massacre go on now (with) over 20,000 people (killed)," he said.
-"How many have to die before we act?"
+“We’ve sat still and watched this massacre go on now (with) over 20,000 people (killed),” he told CNN Saturday.
+“How many have to die before we act?”

 Demonstrations: Rallies held to support the “children of Syria”

 Marches were scheduled Saturday around the United States to bring attention to the Syrian conflict, heighten pressure for action against that nation’s government, and raise money for young people affected by the conflict, the event’s organizer said.

 Nineteen marches were planned from the Boston Common in Massachusetts to San Francisco’s Golden Gate Park on Saturday, with more than 5,000 people registering in advance to participate in the marches, the organizer said.